Bachelor of Science in Kinesiology: Concentration in Integrated Teacher Education Program in Physical Education

 Physical Education Teaching Credential Pathway

-Each student in the Subject Matter Preparation Program meets the CSU Early Field Experience requirement for the SF State Single Subject Credential Program of 45 hours and develops curriculum and instruction skills.
-Students enrolling in KIN 402 and KIN 581 are assessed through a version of the Performance Assessment for California Teachers (PACT) required for a credential that has been adapted for the development of beginning teaching skills, planning, assessment analysis, class video recording and co-teaching.
-For curriculum and instruction, the courses KIN 401 and KIN 580 require that students present a curriculum, a unit plan and a lesson plan for one grade level.
-The instructional analysis courses (KIN 305, KIN 306, KIN 307, KIN 308 and KIN 309) refine teaching skills using specific pedagogical strategies for physical education content.
-In KIN 384GW students learn about assessment, data analysis and different methods of providing feedback to K - 12 students.
-For adapted physical education requirements, the same procedures are followed by KIN 536, KIN 538, KIN 537, KIN 539 and KIN 630.
+Each student in the Physical Education Teaching Education Program meets the CSU Early Field Experience requirement for the SF State Single Subject Credential Program of 45 hours and develops curriculum and instruction skills.
+Students enrolling in KIN 581 are assessed through a version of the Performance Assessment for California Teachers (PACT) required for a credential that has been adapted for the development of beginning teaching skills, planning, assessment analysis, class video recording, and co-teaching.
+For curriculum and instruction, the courses KIN 401 and KIN 580 require that students present a curriculum, a unit plan, and a lesson plan for one grade level.
+The instructional analysis courses KIN 310 and KIN 312 refine teaching skills using specific pedagogical strategies for physical education content.
+In KIN 384GW students learn about assessment, data analysis, and different methods of providing feedback to K-12 students.
+For adapted physical education requirements, the same procedures are followed by KIN 536, KIN 538, KIN 537, KIN 539, and KIN 630.

 Expectations for Student Performance

-- Demonstrate an understanding of and possess demonstration level skill competence in twelve activity areas.
-Students must pre-plan their routes to meet this requirement upon consultation with faculty and in conjunction with KIN 340.
+- Demonstrate an understanding of and possess demonstration-level skill competence in 12 activity areas.
+Students must pre-plan their routes to meet this requirement upon consultation with faculty and in conjunction with KIN 240.

 Adapted Physical Education Curriculum